EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 create a cluster adapted for deployment with Ansible Tower.
 See [Ansible Tower](tower.md) for details.

+## Beacon agent

+Use the `--enable-beacon-agent` and `--beacon-agent-project-id` options to install the beacon agent, which enables you to view your cluster in the EDB Postgres AI Console.
+See [Configuring the beacon agent](beacon-agent.md) for details.

 ## Git repository

 By default, a git repository is created with an initial branch named